mwgribben/abc-of-chairmanship/12_order.markdown

 # Keeping Order

 The chair's primary duty is to preserve order.
 Usually they will have no difficulty because most people possess a sense of fairness which instinctively makes them respect the authority of the chair.
 This is particularly true of members of organisations whose meetings are regularly held and who, by contact, learn to trust the chair.
-Members feel they are responsible fro maintaining the good name of the society.
+Members feel they are responsible for maintaining the good name of the society.
 Most organisations do, however, take the precaution of giving the chair very extensive powers to deal with those who are out deliberately to create trouble.
 In such cases the chair should never hesitate to use their powers by imposing any penalties which the rules provide, but they should always bear in mind that troublesome members can often be called to order by polite persuasion.
 This should always be tried first, but if it fails the chair must adopt firmer measures.
 Generally the members will support them in this.

 ### Naming a member